redox-os/book/src/introduction/why_rust.md

 Design does matter, but so does implementation.
 Rust attempts to avoid these unexpected memory unsafe conditions (which are a major source of security critical bugs).
 Design is a very transparent source of issues.
 You know what is going on, you know what was intended and what was not.

 The basic design of the kernel/user space separation is fairly similar to genuine Unix-like systems, at this point.
-The idea is roughly the same: you seperate kernel and user space, through strict enforcement by the kernel, which manages memory and other critical resources.
+The idea is roughly the same: you separate kernel and user space, through strict enforcement by the kernel, which manages memory and other critical resources.

 However, we have an advantage: enforced memory and type safety.
 This is Rust's strong side, a large number of "unexpected bugs" (for example, undefined behavior) are eliminated.